sokolovdp/forum_api/README.md

 - SQLAlchemy Core - expression language
 - secure - package which implements some security improvements, by ensuring use of X-XSS-Protection, Strict-Transport-Security and other headers

-## To run demo forum api application
+## To run demo Forum API application
 - download repo folder *forum_api* from GitHub to your computer
 - from folder run:
 `